google/zetasql/docs/date_functions.md

 SELECT PARSE_DATE('%F', '2000-12-30');
 ```

-When using `PARSE_DATE`, keep the following in mind:
+The following additional considerations apply when using the `PARSE_DATE`
+function:

 + Unspecified fields.
 Any unspecified field is initialized from `1970-01-01`.
 + Case insensitivity.
 Names, such as `Monday`, `February`, and so on, are